cfircoo/aws-sso-manager/memory-bank/projectbrief.md

 - Stable application with minimal crashes

 ## Current Branch Context
-Currently on "buy-me-coffee" branch - implementing support/donation functionality
+Currently on "sso-manager-v2" branch - major version 2.0.0 with modern UI redesign and Kubernetes integration

 ## License
 MIT License with Commons Clause - free to use and modify but cannot be sold commercially without permission